amalbuquerque/interceptor/README.md

 I.intercept do
   def abc(x), do: "Got #{inspect(x)}"
 end

+  def foo, do: "Hi there"
 end
 ```

 Now when you run your code, whenever the `Intercepted.abc/1` function is
 called, it will be intercepted *before* it starts and *after* it completes.
+You also have a `on_success`, `on_error` and `wrapper` callbacks.
+Check the full documentation for further examples.

 ## More info